jamesmckechnie/design-examples/README.md

 1. Check you are able to share - ask your team and read our <a href="#">security guidelines</a>
 2. Upload images
 3. Add as much supporting information as you can to help other designers
-4. Add tags to help people find it
+4. Add labels to help people find it and milestones to give context
 5. Post and drag your question to the "Share some work examples or insight" lane

 <h2>Guidelines for starting a discussion</h2>